When tomatoes are coming in hot and heavy from the garden and I can't keep up with eating them fresh, I turn them into roasted tomato sauce.

 You can also freeze this sauce in freezer bags.
 The great thing about using freezer bags is that they will freeze flat allowing to you really save space.
 They also defrost very quickly.

-Although pasta sauce is probably the first thing that comes to mind, there's a plethora of ways you can use this roasted tomato sauce:
+Although pairing this sauce with your favorite pasta is probably the first thing that comes to mind, there's a plethora of ways you can use this roasted tomato sauce:

 - Pizza (flavorful base for your cheese and toppings)